DS-Meena/DS-Meena.github.io/_site/README.md

 default.html  home.html  page.html  post.html
 ```

 Create a `_layouts` folder in your folder and copy `post.html` file into it.
-After this, jekyll will this file for rendering your site. 🌐
+After this, jekyll will use this file for rendering your site. 🌐

 ## How to install Jekyll 🎃